igorcamilo/obitow.github.io/index.md

 ## Summary

-After seven years working with computer support, I'm looking for new challenges as a software developer.
-In my 3 years of freelance experience, I was able to deliver high quality native iOS apps.
-I'm self motivated, fast learner, adaptable and passionate about technology.
-On my free time, I enjoy learning new languages (both human and computer) and play games.
+Former IT Support Specialist, now Software Developer with experience in iOS (Objective-C, Swift) and Web (PHP).
+Self motivated, highly adaptable and passionate about technology.

-Find me on [GitHub](https://github.com/obitow), [Stack Overflow](https://stackoverflow.com/users/2366885) and [LinkedIn](https://linkedin.com/in/igorcamilo).
+Find me on [GitHub](https://github.com/obitow), [Stack Overflow](https://stackoverflow.com/users/2366885) and [LinkedIn](https://linkedin.com/in/igor-camilo).

 ## Experience

+#### iOS Consultant @ [Phormar](https://phormar.com.br/) *since January 2017*
+- Integrate hybrid app to Apple ecosystem.
+- Use version control system (Git).
+- Work with Xcode 8 IDE and its tools.
+- Collaborate with product managers.
+- Publish finished versions on iTunes Connect portal, dealing with any issues on the AppStore publishing process.

-#### Web Developer @ [CGCO - UFJF](https://www.ufjf.br/cgco/) *since June 2016*
+#### Software Developer @ [CGCO - UFJF](https://www.ufjf.br/cgco/) *since June 2016*
 - Implement, optimize and maintain new and current features.
-- Code in PHP language using the Maestro framework.
+- Code in PHP and Swift 4 languages.
-- Use a version control system (SVN).
+- Use version control systems (Subversion and Git).
+- Work with PhpStorm and Xcode 9 IDEs and their tools.
+- Use Composer and CocoaPods dependency managers.
 - Use a project management application (Redmine).
 - Collaborate with product managers and business analysts.